 Nurses from the Cancer Center provide up-to-date information for St. Francis patients and their families in these free, 1-hour classes.
 Here you'll learn more about the chemotherapy treatment, what to expect, side effects and other important topics.
 Families are encouraged to attend to better understand what their loved one is experiencing and how they can best provide support.
 Class sizes are kept small to allow time for questions.
 You will be scheduled for this class before or early on in your treatment.

 The St. Francis Cancer Center works closely with other leaders in the Twin Cities to give residents in our community access to the newest therapy available for cancer treatment, symptom management and cancer prevention.
-As members of the Metro Minnesota Community Clinical Oncology Program (MMCCOP), a nonprofit research program sponsored by the National Cancer Institute (NCI) and participating hospitals and clinics, the St. Francis Cancer Center can offer patients access to more than 100 clinical trials that includes most cancer types.
+As members of a nonprofit research program sponsored by the National Cancer Institute (NCI), the St. Francis Cancer Center offers patients access to clinical trials that includes most cancer types.
 Our nurse research coordinator reviews all new and recurrent cancer patients for eligibility in clinical trials.

 A variety of support groups are available for cancer patients and their family members.
 These groups provide a caring and supportive environment in which patients and their families can share and discuss their feelings with other people in similar situations.